AparaV/Twitter-Analysis/README.md

 Be sure to keep these information confidential!

 ##What's next?
 Right now, the math is a bit wibbly wobbly.
 So when you calculate the popularity, you will not get an absolutely deterministic score.
 You will have to get the scores of a few other phrases in order to get a qualitative feel.
-Hence, the algorithm I still needs a lot of work.
+Hence, the algorithm I use still needs a lot of work.
-I plan to incorporate a time frequency feature that would display how often a phrase was tweeted or how often your friend is active on Twitter.
+I plan to incorporate (if I find the time) a time frequency feature that would display how often a phrase was tweeted or how often your friend is active on Twitter.